Is Philosophy Stupid?

 See below for a fuller bibliography and recommended reading lists for understanding philosophy.

 But step one is to get up to speed on the basic skills and concepts of philosophy, and the best thing for that is The Philosopher's Toolkit: A Compendium of Philosophical Concepts and Methods.
 Most textbooks in philosophy are really just history of philosophy.
 It's very rare to find a textbook that actually aims to teach you to philosophize well instead.
-This is the best one on a the market.
+This is the best one on the market that I know of.

 But that's just the skeleton.
 You need the flesh to go around it.
 And the only book on the market doing that by attempting to satisfy the Bunge criteria, is my book Sense and Goodness without God.
 That I think you will find essential not because it's necessarily right about everything (there is surely some philosophical error in there, and I would very much like it corrected if there is), but because it exemplifies what philosophy should be doing, and gets you introduced to a complete, coherent, evidence-based worldview, which you can use as a model for building your own, or use until you do.